 If my spouse died before filing and/or signing our joint tax return, how should I proceed?

-In the event of the death of spouse prior to signing the return, the executor or administrator must sign the return on behalf of your spouse.
+Many individuals wonder about the correct course of action to take when filing taxes for a deceased spouse.
+In the event of the death of spouse, prior to filing and/or signing a joint tax return, the executor or administrator signs the return on behalf of the spouse.

-If you haven’t chosen anyone as executor or administrator, you can sign for your spouse.
-Enter “filing as surviving spouse” in the area where you sign the return.
+If an executor or administrator hasn’t been appointed or there is no administration required, you, as the surviving spouse, can sign for your spouse.
+Enter “Filing as surviving spouse” in the area where you sign the return.

-If the executor or administrator is someone other than you, that person has one year to revoke a joint return.
-In that case, you’d have to file as married filing separately.
+If the executor or administrator is appointed and it is someone other than you, the surviving spouse, the executor has one year to revoke a joint return.
+Should the executor choose to revoke the joint return, the joint return you filed is converted to a married filing separately return.

 More Help With Filing Taxes as a Surviving Spouse

 If you have more questions about filing taxes as a surviving spouse, get help.
 Whether you make an appointment with one of our knowledgeable tax pros or choose one of our online tax filing products, you can count on H&R Block to help.

 If you need help handling an estate, we're here to help.
 Learn how to file taxes for a deceased loved one with H&R Block.

 Choosing the wrong filing status is a common mistake.
 Do you know what your tax filing status is?
 Read on to learn about filing statuses with H&R Block.